wmaslak/auto_covid_report/README.md

 Select elements to include in the reports.

-**Format:** *Checkbox*
+**Format:** *Checkbox and list selection*

 ### Structure

 The report has three main sections and one optional section which is available only for selected periods titled as:

-0. Descriptive statistics
+1. Introduction
-1. Countries reactions
+2. Countries reactions
-2. Differences in countries vs. differences in COVID
+3. Differences in countries vs. differences in COVID
-3. Vaccinations (optional)
+4. Vaccinations (can be generated only for periods after 2021-01-02)

+Each section can be included or excluded from the report- ( *WARNING:- technically, one can generate an empty report* ).

 The following paragraphs describe each of the sections in detail.

-#### 0. Descriptive statistics

-This section aims to provide
+#### 1. Introduction

+This section aims to provide a sneak-peak of the data that is used in further sections of the report.
+It includes summary of the chosen parameters as well as some basic descriptive stats and visualizations.

 [^1]: https://covid19datahub.io/